Join the Footballguys Daily Update

 - Options worth monitoring in case the established backup eventually misses time.

 Many of these players are late-round picks and street-free agents.
 I'm not giving you obvious waiver candidates that will command a large percentage of your FAAB dollars.
-These are options you'll often find in your First-Come, First-Serve section during the latter part of the week prior to kickoff.
+These are options you'll often find in your First-Come, First-Serve section during the latter part of the week before kickoff.

 WEEK 15 REVIEW